AndroidGamesResearch/Dataset-of-Trending-Android-Games-with-User-Reviews/README.md

 # Dataset-for-Trending-Android-Games
-### About Dataset
+#### About Dataset
--This is a Dataset of Top Trending Android Games at Google Play Store with User Reviews and other related information like ratings, users and prices etc.
+This is a Dataset of Top Trending Android Games at Google Play Store with User Reviews and other related information like ratings, users and prices etc.

 ## Table of Contents
 1. Catalogue of Trending Android Games